danacity/blog_platform/posts/How-To_SocialShareButtons.md

 title: How-to add Social Sharing Buttons
 date: 2025-02-23T10:30:00+01:00
 draft: false
-excerpt: If you want people to share you work, make it easy give them a button.
+excerpt: If you want people to share your work, make it easy, give them a button.
 tags:
   - FastHTML
 Diataxis: